© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn on Hameldon Pasture is a scheduled monument protected by Historic England under reference 1008919.
 View the official record →

-Round cairn on Hameldon Pasture is a Neolithic or Bronze Age funerary monument located on high moorland in Lancashire.
+Round cairn on Hameldon Pasture is a Bronze Age funerary monument located on the moorland of the Forest of Bowland in Lancashire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008919.

 Round cairn on Hameldon Pasture is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008919.